ADHD Treatment for Adults Online with a Neurodiversity Affirming Therapist for ADHD Adults

 Many people find that their symptoms were overlooked by their pediatrician when they were younger, especially if they didn't demonstrate hyperactivity.
 Currently, the diagnosis of ADHD requires the onset of symptoms in childhood before the age of twelve.
 However, there is also research looking into the possibility of adult-onset.

 The hyperactivity piece can be confusing and doesn't require physical activity.
 Internal hyperactivity can also be a symptom.
+It is common to see hyperactivity in thoughts, rather than body movements.
 The brain differences associated with ADHD also impact executive functions essential in adult life.
 These are the higher thinking skills, such as planning, task management, cognitive inhibition, and working memory.

 The latest thinking on classifying ADHD is that it would be better classified as a neurodivergent condition based on new evidence.
 Treatments for adult ADHD need to shift to account for this new understanding.